brandlewco/jesserieser-hugo-cc/content/collections/fights.md

   meta_title: Inside the embarrassing—and irresistible—world of viral golf fights
 title: 'Golf Digest '
 collection_meta: All  The Rage
-collection_meta_2:
-collection_description: Inside the embarrassing—and irresistible—world of viral golf fights.&nbsp;
+collection_meta_2: "Inside the embarrassing—and irresistible—world of viral golf fights.\_"
+collection_description: >-
+  Have you ever seen regular people fight?
+Not trained boxers, actors or their stunt doubles but regular people.
+They look ridiculous.
+Dress them in pastels, golf shoes, loud belts, and put them on a golf course, and they look even sillier.
 collection_description_alignment: center
 slug: golfdigest-fights
 collection_blocks: